Mikoyan-Gurevich MiG-25: Syria

+Syria ordered its MiG-25s in April 1978 as a primary customer of Soviet arms exports, and put 30 MiG-25PD interceptors, 5 MiG-25 PUs and 8 MiG-25RBs into operation by 1981.
 On 13 February 1981, the Israeli Air Force sent two RF-4Es over Lebanon as decoys for Syrian MiG-25 interceptors.
 As the MiGs scrambled, the RF-4Es turned back delivering chaff and using ECM pods.
 Two IDF/AF F-15As were waiting for the MiGs and shot one of them down with AIM-7F Sparrow missiles.
 The other MiG was able to escape.
 In a similar engagement, on 29 July 1981, a Syrian MiG-25 was again downed by an Israeli F-15A, after which a second MiG-25 launched its R-40 missiles at the F-15 and its wingman, but they missed.
+A third MiG-25 was downed by IAF F-15As; this time a MiG-25RB by a F-15 of the 133 Fighter Squadron (as with the previous two engagements) on the 31st of August 1982.

+By 2011, most of the Syrian fleet (around twenty-eight out of an estimated forty) was withdrawn from service, possibly due their vulnerability to Israeli jamming.
+During the Syrian Civil War, the MiG-25 saw limited action against rebel forces in 2012 and 2014, armed with R-40 missiles or FAB-500T unguided bombs.
+After the fall of the Assad regime in 2024, the IAF conducted airstrikes destroying the remaining Syrian Air Force assets to prevent them from falling into the rebels hands.